vistormu/proxima/README.md

     </a>
 </p>

-Proxima is a markup language that transpiles Proxima source code into HTML.
-It offers clearer syntax instead of plain HTML/CSS coding.
+Proxima is a markup language that wraps your favorite markup language.
+The main feature is that you can create your own components in your favorite dynamic language: Python, JavaScript, Ruby, and Lua.
+In this way, you can create reusable components that can be used in any Proxima file.

 > Important: Proxima is still under development, so there might be breaking changes between releases until v1.0.0 is out.

 ## Syntax

-The syntax is simple, consisting only of five special characters:
+The syntax is designed to be minimal and simple, consisting only of five special characters:
 - `@` defines a tag.
 - `#` is used for comments.
 - `{` and `}` encloses tag arguments.